 I’m not sure what Knoll Lake’s % of fullness is, but it’s low compared to sat view.
 When I arrived at the southeast finger of the lake, it was crossable dry 200 yds. north of where the satellite shows water 50 ft. wide.
 When I stopped for a short break, it commenced raining in earnest. ⛈

-Where Bear Canyon Lake has an informal trail on its east shore, I had no such luck on Knoll Lake’s east shore.
+Where Bear Canyon Lake has an informal trail on its west shore, I had no such luck on Knoll Lake’s east shore.
 It was slow going, negotiating more rocky slopes, both exposed shoreline, and up in the trees.
 Moving as fast as my old, fat, ass could, it took me 50 minutes to hike the remaining 1¼ miles back to the boat ramp trailhead.
 Then it really started pouring.

 On my way out, I stopped 200 yds. east of FR 9715J to search for the G.D.
 Bantz grave.
 (I would have hiked to it, but was trying to beat the rain.)
 Afterwards, returning to my car, it was in a ditch, 50 ft. away from where I left it.
 In drive.
 Egads.
 Thank God I did not have my brain fart on the cliff edge of the Mogollon Rim! 😆